lavinir/hassio-onedrive-backup/README.md

 For Bugs / Issues please open an [Issue on GitHub]("https://github.com/lavinir/hassio-onedrive-backup/issues")

-You can email me at <snirlavi@gmail.com> for any suggestions and other feedback.
+I do already have some plans for future features but you can also email me at <snirlavi@gmail.com> for any suggestions and other feedback.